Argentina: Sport

 Tennis has been quite popular among people of all ages.
 Guillermo Vilas is the greatest Latin American player of the Open Era, while Gabriela Sabatini is the most accomplished Argentine female player of all time—having reached number 3 in the WTA ranking, are both inductees into the International Tennis Hall of Fame.
 Argentina has won the World Team Cup four times, in 1980, 2002, 2007 and 2010 and has reached the semifinals of the Davis Cup 7 times in the last 10 years, losing the finals against Russia in 2006 and Spain in 2008 and 2011; the Argentine team also played the final in 1981, where they lost against the United States.
 The national squad won the 2016 Davis Cup.

 Argentina reigns undisputed in polo, having won more international championships than any other country and been seldom beaten since the 1930s.
 The Argentine Polo Championship is the sport's most important international team trophy.
 The country is home to most of the world's top players, among them Adolfo Cambiaso, the best in Polo history.

 Historically, Argentina has had a strong showing within auto racing.
-Juan Manuel Fangio was five times Formula One world champion under four different teams, winning 102 of his 184 international races, and is widely ranked as the greatest driver of all time.
+Juan Manuel Fangio was a five-time Formula One world champion under four different teams, winning 102 of his 184 international races, and is widely ranked as the greatest driver of all time.
 Other distinguished racers were Oscar Alfredo Gálvez, Juan Gálvez, José Froilán González and Carlos Reutemann.